albertoursino/singularity-notes/README.md

 # Welcome to Singularity Notes! 🌌

 A fully automated blog delivering bite-sized posts on the latest astronomy discoveries—created by AI and driven by cutting-edge research.
+The blog is online at https://singularitynotes.com/ and every day there's a new post!

-The idea is to deploy a static website on GitHub Pages and daily update it with a new post.
+- If you want to contribute follow [this](contributing.md) guide.

-If you want to try out the webapp locally, follow the instructions from below.
+- If you want to try out the app locally, follow the instructions from below.

 ## 🛠️ Installation